 Applicants for the Master of Arts in Romance Languages degree with a concentration in Spanish may complete 30 hours of graduate courses and a thesis or 36 hours of coursework.
 The degree may include a 6-hour minor.
-For Spanish and French, areas of interest include literature, comparative literature, linguistics, and cultural studies.

 After admission to a degree program, every applicant for the Master's degree is required to complete and submit one copy of a degree plan form to the Graduate School for approval before the second semester of enrollment in the program.